 NOTE: Three tones, followed by two tones, will sound when audible signals are turned on or off.
+The three tones will be omitted if all tones are disabled.

 Interrupting cooking

 You can stop the oven during a cycle by opening the door.
 The oven stops heating and the fan stops, but the light stays on.
 To restart cooking, close the door and